maxsnew/maxsnew.github.io/content/teaching/eecs-598-w22/index.md

 ## Office Hours

 Office hours will be held twice weekly, on Mondays and Wednesdays from 4-5:30pm.
-For the time being, these will be remote office hours.
-You should use the [queuing system][q] to access office hours.
+Unless otherwise specified, these will be hybrid remote and in-person in my office at Beyster 4640.
+Either way, you should use the [queuing system][q].

 ## Evaluation